Remove Second Mortgage in Chapter 13 Bankruptcy

-You must complete your Chapter 13 plan in order for the removal of your second mortgage to be complete.
-If your Chapter 13 bankrutpcy case is dimissed or converted then the lien from your second mortgage will not be removed.
+You must complete your Chapter 13 plan for the removal of your second mortgage to be complete.
+If your Chapter 13 bankruptcy case is dismissed or converted, then the lien from your second mortgage will not be removed.

 Below is a Sample Lien Stripping Motion

 SECOND TRUST DEED

 NOTICE OF HEARING AND MOTION FOR

 TO HE HONORABLE (NAME OF JUDGE), (NAME OF TRUSTEE), CHAPTER 13